bahrus/be-itemized/README.md

 1. Attaches a proxy to the div.
 To access the proxy:  oDiv.beDecorated.itemized
 2. The proxy does querySelector for the itemprop for the getter.
 3. Adds contenteditable to itemprop=name element.
-4. Attaches event listener to itemprop=name element.
+4. Attaches event listener to itemprop=name element with type "input".
 5. Looks for event handler inside the script tag.
+6. Only does event handler if name isn't empty.
 6. Sets the director to Steven Spielberg